sebastianpulido/EMBL-EBI01644/README.md

   -help                  Print this message

-If not arguments are passed in, default values will be used.
+If no arguments are passed in, default values will be used.
 example:
     ./connect2ensemble.pl --chromosome 10 --seq_region_start 20000 --seq_region_end 35000
     ./connect2ensemble.pl